-Long before the 11-Worth Cafe opened its doors, the building constructed in 1910 was home to the Sewing Machine Exchange throughout the 1920’s.
-The business rented, repaired, purchased and sold sewing machines.
-After it closed, Ed McCoy opened his market which offered fresh meats and homemade sausage.
-It then spent a couple of years as a wallpaper and paint store called Anderson-Dorance Company.
-The revolving door continued with Lanphier Electric Company opening in 1937 followed by Interstate Body Works in 1943.
+Constructed in 1910, it was home to an ordinary enough business, Sewing Machine Exchange.
+The business, which remained there through the 1920s, rented, repaired, purchased, and sold sewing machines.
+After it closed, Ed McCoy opened a meat market that sold fresh meats and homemade sausage.
+From there, the building on Leavenworth spent a couple of years as a wallpaper and paint store called Anderson-Dorance Company.
+The revolving door of occupants continued with Lanphier Electric Company opening in 1937, followed by Interstate Body Works in 1943.

-2419 Leavenworth found new life as Garrotto Pool Hall in 1949.
-By 1953 Fred (Turk) Abboud renamed it as Turk’s Billiards.
+It found new life in 1949 as Garrotto Pool Hall.
+By 1953, Fred “Turk” Abboud opened a pool hall called Turk’s Billiards.
 Turk’s operation was notorious and was repeatedly busted for gambling and bookmaking.
-It became Omaha’s best known bookie joint and after multiple arrests resulting in its phones being removed.
-By 1961 the operation was being run by Joe Digilio who also had a reputation for being oen of Omaha’s most arrested bookies.
-Joe was evicted in 1961 and more reputable businesses occupied the building throughout the rest of the decade including Midwest Roofing Company and Guyett’s Auction.
+It became Omaha’s best-known bookie joint, and after multiple arrests, its phones were removed.
+By 1961, the operation was being run by Joe Digilio who, like Turk, had a reputation for being one of Omaha’s most arrested bookies.
+After Digilio was evicted in 1961, it returned to normalcy with more reputable businesses including Midwest Roofing Company and Guyett’s Auction occupying it.

 Looking east along Leavenworth Street at Turk’s Billiards which would later become 11-Worth Cafe.
 Courtesy of Danny Johnson via the Forgotten Omaha Facebook group.

-The adjacent store at 2417 had been the home to restaurants since at least the 1940’s.
-Some of them included Your Cafe, Rainbow Cafe, Terry’s Cafe, Baileys and Chuck Wagon Cafe.
-By 1977 the two storefronts were merged to become 11-Worth Cafe.
-Opened by Tony Caniglia, distant cousin to the Caniglia family that operated many of Omaha’s most popular restaurants.
+Meanwhile, the adjacent storefront at 2417 had been home to restaurants since at least the 1940s.
+Some of them included Your Cafe, Rainbow Cafe, Terry’s Cafe, Baileys, and Chuck Wagon Cafe.
+By 1977, the two storefronts were merged to become 11-Worth Cafe, opened by Tony Caniglia, a distant cousin to the Caniglia family that operated many of Omaha’s most popular restaurants including Mister C’s and Venice Inn.

 New York Times photo of the 11-Worth Cafe.

-The restaurant was a reflection of the neighborhood in which it was located, just outside of downtown proper.
-Its diverse clientele included city council members, mayors, judges, city workers, priests, business people and retirees.
+Sitting just outside of downtown proper, 11-Worth Cafe was a reflection of the neighborhood in which it was located.
+Its share of poor and homeless neighbors didn’t impact its business, as it drew a diverse clientele from city council members, mayors, judges, city workers, priests, professionals, and retirees.

-The founder’s son, Tony Caniglia Jr., took over in 1992.
-By that point, the restaurant which had expanded greatly over the years had seating for 146 within its 4,000 sq ft space which included a game room with a dozen video games and pinball machines.
-Two people were injured inside the restaurant in 1996 when the old plaster and lathe ceiling weakened and collapsed.
+By the time the founder’s son, Tony Caniglia Jr., took over in 1992, the restaurant had expanded greatly and had seating for 146 within its 4,000 square foot space.
+A newspaper article from 1996 documented two people being injured inside the restaurant when old plaster and lathe from the ceiling weakened and collapsed.
 While a new suspended ceiling was installed in recent years, it was screwed directly into the old ceiling rather than wooden beams.
+The restaurant otherwise seemed to avoid bad press.

 2015 photo looking inside 11-Worth Cafe.

-While the restaurant remained popular well into its 40th year of operation, Tony Jr. abruptly closed its doors in 2020.
-The closure was the result of violent social media posts directed at people protesting the murders of George Floyd and James Scurlock.
-It didn’t take long to connect the author who also happened to be the owners son to the restaurant.
+In fact, 11-Worth remained popular well into its 40th year of operation.
+In 2020, however, Tony Jr. abruptly closed its doors amid protests taking place outside.
+The protests were the result of violent social media posts directed at people protesting the murders of George Floyd and James Scurlock, the 22-year-old father who was fatally shot in the Old Market while protesting police brutality.
+It didn’t take long to connect the posts to the author, who happened to be the son of the owner.
 It only made matters worse when it was discovered that the restaurant had named its biscuits and gravy dish after Confederate Civil War General Robert E. Lee.

 Robert E. Lee Biscuits and Gravy at 11-Worth Cafe.

-To his credit, the owner initially agreed to meet the protesters demands to change the name of the menu item and to donate to the Malcolm X Memorial Foundation.
-However negotiations broke down after further demands were made followed by threats against both the owners family and the organizers of the protest.
+To his credit, Tony Caniglia Sr. initially agreed to meet the protesters’ demands, change the name of the menu item, and donate to the Malcolm X Memorial Foundation.
+Regrettably, negotiations broke down when additional demands were made, triggering threats against both the owner’s family and the organizers of the protest.
 Tony Jr. cited those threats and safety concerns when he decided to close the restaurant permanently.

 Photo of the 11-Worth Cafe Parking sign on the north side of Leavenworth.